-When reporting jury voir dire, try to get the attorneys to use each potential juror's name when questioning that juror so that you can properly identify the juror in the transcript by their name, such as "JUROR ANDERSON:" or "MR. ANDERSON."
+When reporting jury voir dire, try to get the attorneys to use each potential juror's name or number when questioning that juror so that you can properly identify the juror in the transcript by their name, such as "JUROR NUMBER 10:" "JUROR ANDERSON:" or "MR. ANDERSON."
 You should also try to prepare a seating chart with the potential jurors' names on it for your own reference.